The practitioners at at Youth Interventions know first hand that recovery is possible – recovery from many things.

-At Youth Interventions, we firmly believe that the recovery of a young person is not only about abstinence from a substance, but also that they understand and begin to care about their own emotional and physical wellness.
+It is not only about abstinence from a substance, or a form of self harm, or the eradication of low mood.
+It is also about working with the young person to understand and begin to care about their own emotional and physical wellness.

-- We know that brain maturation is not complete until around the age of 25 – the implications for this is that early use may lead to substance misuse disorders in later life
+- We know that brain maturation is not complete until around the age of 25 – the implications for this is that early harms may lead to substance misuse disorders in later life or other mental health problems.

-- We know that teenage substance misuse may differ from that of an adults – as such it is crucial to establish a context of use in order to utilise the most appropriate intervention (brief or more in depth)
+- We know that teenage substance misuse and behavioural problems may differ from that of an adult’s – as such it is crucial to carry out an assessment or establish a context of use in order to utilise the most appropriate intervention (brief or more in depth)

 - We know that randomised control trials demonstrate that no one particular style of treatment is more effective than the other, but crucial is the therapeutic alliance – as such the practitioners at Youth Interventions are highly empathetic yet firm, flexible in their approach yet consistent and have high levels of patience coupled with a strong sense of humour.